dynata/python-demandapi-client/README.md

 ## Testing

+To run the tests,

+    virtualenv venv
+    . venv/bin/activate
+    pip install -r requirements.txt
+    pytest tests
+    deactivate

-Use the command `pytest tests` to run the tests for this project.
+to run the tests for this project.